github/codeql/docs/language/learn-ql/python/introduce-libraries-python.rst

    where cls.hasAttribute("__iter__")
    select cls

-➤ `See this in the query console <https://lgtm.com/query/5151030165280978402/>`__ This query returns a list of classes for the projects analyzed.
+➤ `See this in the query console on LGTM.com <https://lgtm.com/query/5151030165280978402/>`__ This query returns a list of classes for the projects analyzed.
 If you want to include the results for ``builtin`` classes, which do not have any Python source code, show the non-source results.
 For more information, see `builtin classes <http://docs.python.org/library/stdtypes.html>`__ in the Python documentation.

 Summary
 ^^^^^^^